radgeek/feedwordpress/readme.txt

 	in some best-guess values for nickname, firstname and lastname.
 Also properly picks up Atom 1.0 author/uri data from feed.

+*	COMPATIBILITY: FeedWordPress has been successfully tested for compatibility with recent releases of WordPress, up to version 3.1.2.

 = 2011.0211 =

 *	BUGFIX: DUPLICATE POSTS WHEN GUIDS ARE TOO LONG: When feeds included